Our Work

 Why is Constant Conservation Needed?

-• Moisture, sunlight, weather events and temperature shifts can all cause objects and buildings to deteriorate or disintegrate, further exacerbated by climate change.
+• Moisture, sunlight, weather events, temperature shifts and neglect can all cause objects and buildings to deteriorate or disintegrate, further exacerbated by climate change.
 Insects and mould can start to spoil objects that are not carefully stored and cared for.

 • Over the centuries, well-meaning attempts were made to clean some artefacts, but now – with specialist knowledge – we can protect and care for them so that future generations can enjoy the